 - Ponce Carnival: Nothing eclipses the pageantry of the Ponce Carnival, an event that draws hundreds of thousands of visitors to Puerto Rico's second major city after San Juan.
 In 2021, the carnival caravan will still ride through the streets, but spectators are encouraged to watch from their homes.

 - San Blas Half Marathon: Dubbed the "Best Half Marathon in the World." the San Blas Half Marathon annually brings athletes from around the world and an expected 250,000 spectators to the town of Coamo.
 In 2021, the marathon will be socially distanced with runners completing the same distance alone and on their own time.

 - Puerto Rico Freefall Festival: This skydiving festival is one of the best places to meet your fellow daredevils or give this extreme sport a try!
 There will be three aircraft to ensure that you can jump all day.
-The festival runs from February 12 to 16, 2020.
+This festival has not been rescheduled for 2021.

-- Valentine's Day: On and around February 14, many hotels and restaurants might be offering special deals for this romantic holiday, so keep an eye out for packages when you're looking for accommodation.
+- Valentine's Day: On and around February 14, many hotels and restaurants may be offering special deals for this romantic holiday, so keep an eye out for packages when you're looking for accommodation.

 February Travel Tips

 - The whale-watching season continues on the west coast of Puerto Rico when humpback whales can be spotted off the shore.
 An excellent spot to see them is the observation park at the Rincón Lighthouse.

 - Because this is the busy season, book your excursions ahead of time.
 If you are celebrating a special occasion, make upscale dinner reservations as soon as you can.